1.23: FIRST GRADE INTERNATIONAL LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED (2021)

 Here at First Grade International Ltd. we are committed to ensuring that all our suppliers adhere to the highest standard of ethics.
 Therefore, our suppliers are required to demonstrate that they provide safe working conditions, act ethically and within the law in their use of labour and treat workers with dignity and respect.
 Failure to comply with the Modern Slavery Act (2015) will result in the termination of the business relationship.

-First Grade International Ltd.’s owned or contracted production sites are required by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit, SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.
+First Grade International Ltd.’s owned, or contracted production sites are strongly encouraged by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit, SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.

-Each year our suppliers are required to read our updated code of practice so that they understand what is required and expected of someone associated with First Grade International Ltd.
+Our suppliers are required to read and sign our ‘Supplier Code of Practice’ so that they understand what is required and expected of someone who is associated with First Grade International Ltd.

 We are aware that the threat and the risk of modern slavery is extremely dynamic and can evolve quickly throughout the supply chain.
 As a result, we are regularly assessing and responding to risks in the countries of origin associated with our supply chain to help ensure that our processes and supply chain remain free from modern slavery practices.